ih64/A0620/README.md

-# A0620-00 SMARTS Optical PHOTOMETRY
+# A0620-00 SMARTS Optical Photometry
 optical light curves for SMARTS data on the X-Ray Binary source A0620-00

 This repository contains photometry provided by Andy Cantrell and Rachel MacDonald on SMARTS observations taken from about 2003-2008